drhsqlite/fossil-mirror/www/rebaseharm.md

 project history appears to be the only way to make editorial changes in Git.
 But it does not have to be that way.
-Fossil supports improvements to "the story of how your project was made" without changing the actual history of your project by allowing users to:
+Fossil demonstrations how "the story of your project" can be enhanced without changing the actual history by allowing users to:

-  1. Edit check-in comments to fix typos or enhance clarify
+  1. Edit check-in comments to fix typos or enhance clarity
-  2. Attaching supplemental notes to check-ins or whole branches
+  2. Attach supplemental notes to check-ins or whole branches
-  3. Cross-referencing check-ins with each other, or with wiki, tickets, forum posts, and/or embedded documentation
+  3. Cross-reference check-ins with each other, or with wiki, tickets, forum posts, and/or embedded documentation
   4. Cause mistaken or unused branches to be hidden from routine display